ashokjung/problem-solving/graph/graph-theory/IntroductiontoGraph.md

 - Reachability and Stronly Connected Graphs or Strongly Connected Components
 - Sparse or Dense Graph
 - Bi Partix & Degree of Graph

+- When using DFS
+    - We would need a visited array or a set
+    - Use stack for the traversal or recursion Last in First out.sss

+- When using BFS
+    - We would need a visited array or a set
+    - Use Queue for the traversal First in First out